bioimagesuiteweb/bisweb-manual/docs/CommandLineTools.md

         --silent            Run in silent mode (no output on the console) -h, --help          output usage information

-The first few lines (starting with '....' or ',,,,') describe the environment and then, we see the options.

-There are over 30 such tools in the `bin` directory, take a look around.
-These tools exactly mirror tools that are available in the GUI:
+There are over 30 such tools in the `bin` directory that mirror the modules available in the web application.

 ![Command Line vs Web Applications](images/cmdlinevsweb.png)

 Here is a side-by-side view of the command line version of the linear registration  tool and the graphical-user interface version in a Web Application.
-Other than for the code for specifying inputs, parameters and handling the output files, the rest of the code is _identifical_ between the two versions.
-See
+Other than for the code for specifying inputs, parameters and handling the output files, the rest of the code is _identical_ between the two versions.

 __Note:__ An observant reader may have noticed that the actual command line for bw_smoothImage is `node bisweb.js smoothImage`.
 The script bw_smoothImage contains the following three lines: